-In the meantime, the IRS is considering timing and whether the business was actually relying on one of the permitted items at the time it made its worker status decision.
-In Program Manager’s Technical Advice, “Section 530: Reasonable Reliance Safe Harbor,” the IRS considers whether an employer must show it relied on the safe harbor before it engaged a worker to provide services.
+In the meantime, the IRS is considering the timing and whether the business was actually relying on one of the permitted items at the time it made its worker status decision.
+In the Program Manager’s Technical Advice, “Section 530: Reasonable Reliance Safe Harbor,” the IRS considers whether an employer must show it relied on the safe harbor before it engaged a worker to provide services.

-Section 530 relief would seem to be available only if you established you had in fact relied, but when?
+Section 530 relief would seem to be available only if you established you had in fact relied on, but when?
 At the time you classified your workers, suppose you had little money and knew you could not afford to pay payroll taxes so intentionally flaunted the rules, knowing all the time the workers were entirely subject to your control and therefore employees.

-Later, it turns out that judicial precedents, an industry practice or some other basis arguably brings you within Section 530 relief.
+Later, it turns out that judicial precedents, industry practice, or some other basis arguably brings you within Section 530 relief.
 Must you show that you did not initiate your reliance too late?
 A key question is whether the taxpayer must demonstrate that it reasonably relied on a safe harbor before engaging the worker to perform services.

 One case raising this issue is Peno Trucking v.
 Commissioner, where the Tax Court held that the company failed to show it actually relied on relevant judicial precedent.
-Reversing the Tax Court, the appellate court found the trucking companycould have relied on an Ohio ruling when it made its employee versus contractor decision because the Ohio ruling was rendered before the tax years in question.
+Reversing the Tax Court, the appellate court found the trucking company could have relied on an Ohio ruling when it made its employee versus contractor decision because the Ohio ruling was rendered before the tax years in question.
 The timing issue satisfied, the Sixth Circuit went on to rule that Ohio had used the same 20-factor common law test.

 The IRS doesn’t like this “could have” approach.
 In the recent Program Manager’s Technical Advice, the IRS stated that an employer must demonstrate actual and reasonable reliance before the employment decisions were made.
 Moreover, the IRS says that employers must demonstrate reliance in fact.

-In the case of an industry practice, the taxpayer would have to show it was aware of the practice before making the decision to treat the workers in question as independent contractors.
+In the case of industry practice, the taxpayer would have to show it was aware of the practice before making the decision to treat the workers in question as independent contractors.
 In addition, the taxpayer would need to show the industry practice was in fact the basis of the decision and that relying upon it was reasonable.